My Favorite Family-Friendly Winter Vacations Across the U.S.

 - Day 3: Smokies scenic stop → Ober Mountain tubing/ice

-Check prices & availability here: Residence Inn Pigeon Forge near The Island
+Residence Inn Pigeon Forge

-Start your lodging search here: Where to Stay in Gatlinburg and Pigeon Forge with Kids: Best Hotels & Cabins.
+Need help choosing the right area?
+Read my full guide here: Where to Stay in Gatlinburg and Pigeon Forge with Kids: Best Hotels & Cabins.

 Planning the whole trip?
 Don’t miss Gatlinburg with Kids: Ultimate Family Vacation Guide to the Smoky Mountains.

-During the wintertime, Gatlinburg brings the right mix of adventure, rest, and small-town charm—and that’s exactly why it’s a favorite year-round.
+During the wintertime, Gatlinburg brings the right mix of adventure, rest, and small-town charm, and that’s exactly why it’s a favorite year-round.
 I think your family will love it as much as ours does!

 #5 Kansas City: Hands-On Museums & Easy Winter Days